SnowflurrySDK/Snowflurry.jl/README.md

 plot_histogram(c, 100)
 ```

-You can learn to execute circuits on simulated hardware by following [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_virtual.html).
+You can learn how to execute circuits on simulated hardware by following [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/virtual_qpu.html).

-For selected partners and users who have been granted access to Anyon's hardware, follow [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_virtual.html) first, then check out how to run circuits [on real hardware](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/run_circuit_anyon.html).
+For selected partners and users who have been granted access to Anyon's hardware, follow [the Virtual QPU tutorial](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/virtual_qpu.html) first, then check out how to run circuits [on real hardware](https://snowflurrysdk.github.io/Snowflurry.jl/stable/tutorials/anyon_qpu.html).

 # Roadmap